-11.2 Verification of Individual Applicants
+11.211.1.2 Verification of Individual Applicants

-Prior to issuing a Code Signing Certificate to an Individual Applicant, the CA MUST:
+Prior to issuing a Code Signing Certificate to an Individual Applicant, the CA MUST verify the Subject's Identity and authenticity of the Identity as follows.

-- 1. Verify the Subject's identity using a government photo ID under Section 11.2.1 of this document, and - 2.
-Verify the authenticity of the government photo ID under Section 11.2.2 of this document.
+- 1. Verify the Subject's identity under Section 11.2.1 of this document, and - 2.
+Verify the authenticity of the identity under Section 11.2.2 of this document.